chesongsong/h-lang/README.md

-# hs-lang
+# h-lang
-hs-lang is a small language by antlr4
+h-lang is a small language by antlr4

 ### Roadmap